Staff and service is great. Wait time needs tweaking for sure. Popular place.

 How to take high-quality photos for your Skin Doctor:

-1. Make sure you are in a well-lit room with lots of light.
+• Make sure you are in a well-lit room.
 Natural light is the best.

-2. Take your time and make sure the photos are in focus.
-When you zoom in, the photos should still be clear and not blurry.
-If the photo is blurry when you zoom in, the camera didn’t focus on the correct area.
+• Take your time and make sure the photos are in focus.
+When you zoom in, the images should still be clear and not blurry.
+If the picture is blurry when you zoom in, the camera didn’t focus on the correct area.

-3. Then, take photos of an entire area, such as the left upper back, left lower back, right upper back, right lower back, left upper arm, left lower arm, etc.
+• Then, take photos of the entire area, including the left upper back, left lower back, right upper back, right lower back, left upper arm, left lower arm, etc.

-4. Next, take a close-up photo of the concerning spot.
-We recommend taking close-up photos with your camera 1 foot away from the lesion.
+• Next, take a close-up photo of the area of concern.
+We recommend taking close-up pictures with your camera 1 foot away from the lesion.
 A common mistake is to have the camera too close to the spot of concern.

 Mohs Surgery & Mohs Procedure St. Louis